syncfusion-content/maui-docs/MAUI/Radial-Menu/Overview.md

 ---
 layout: post
-title: About MAUI Radial Menu control | Syncfusion
+title: About MAUI Radial Menu Control | Syncfusion
 description: Learn here all about introduction of Syncfusion MAUI Radial Menu (SfRadialMenu) control, its elements and more.
 platform: MAUI
 control: RadialMenu (SfRadialMenu)